Exploring bears’ big gains getting them through winter and their need for connected, protected habitats year-round

 As October transitions to November, we must not forget these amazing animals, but learn more about their winter ways.
 This knowledge can help us better understand bears’ need for intact habitat and space away from people.

-Recently, we had a ‘bear-y’ good time learning about hibernation from our Y2Y bear expert – Dr. Karine Pigeon, UNBC-Y2Y post-doctoral fellow and landscape ecologist invested in human-wildlife coexistence worldwide.
+Recently, we had a ‘bear-y’ good time learning about hibernation from our Y2Y bear expert – Dr. Karine Pigeon, former UNBC-Y2Y post-doctoral fellow and landscape ecologist invested in human-wildlife coexistence worldwide.
 Read on for the fascinating world of hyperphagia, denning, bear cubs and connectivity.

 Preparing for a long rest-and-digest